Support for Aquaculture and Fisheries

 Canadian Seafood Stabilization Fund

-- adapt products to respond to changing requirements and new market demands.
+- adapt to changing requirements and demand

 Support for Canada’s Fish Harvesters